 Maple season in Ontario is here!
-Sample this Canadian and Indigenous classic at these sugar shacks near Toronto.
+Sample this Canadian and Indigenous classic at these sugar shacks in and around Toronto.

 Maple syrup being poured on to snow at a sugar shack.